AndrewWang996/TripPlanner/README.md

 Helps you plan your trip, save your paths, share them with other people.

 Enter the locations you want to visit, specify the begin and end, and out comes the shortest path!
 Yay!

+## How to use

+Go to TripPlanner2000.meteor.com and check it out!